El-gibbor/alx-low_level_programming/0x14-bit_manipulation/README.md

   1000 // result => ~ 7 = 8 (Binary: 1000)
 ```
 #### Bitwise left `<<` and right `>>` shift
-Syntax: `value << n`
+Syntax: `value << n` The left shift operator shifts the bits of the value to the left by `n` positions and fills the vacant bit positions on the right with zeroes.
-The left shift operator shifts the bits of the value to the left by `n` positions and fills the vacant bit positions on the right with zeroes.
+Syntax: `value >> n` The right shift operator shifts the bits of the value to the right by `n` positions. it fills the vacant bit positions on the left with zeroes.